Key takeaways:

 Zonisamide (Zonegran) |

-If you’ve had an allergic reaction to a sulfa drug in the past, speak with your healthcare provider about medications you should avoid and medications you can try.
+If you’ve had an allergic reaction to a sulfa drug in the past, speak with your healthcare team about medications you should avoid and medications you can try.
 They’re your best resource for navigating your options and preventing future reactions.

 Some precautions can go a long way for your safety, too: